Esri/arcgis-js-vscode-snippets/README.md

 To use this extension you will need to install:
 1. [Visual Studio Code](https://code.visualstudio.com/download) (version 1.35 or higher).
 2. The extension.
-There are three possibilities:
+There are two possibilities:
     - From the [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=Esri.arcgis-jsapi-snippets).
     - Using the ***[Install from VSIX](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)*** command in Visual Studio Code then import the [arcgis-jsapi-snippets-1.0.0.vsix](./arcgis-jsapi-snippets-1.0.0.vsix) file.
-    - Or copy/paste the snippets you want to use into the appropriate snippet file ([learn more](./CONTRIBUTING.md#how-to-add-new-snippets-using-vs-code-user-snippets)).

 ### Usage